enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 WHat's segmentation?
 	The process of classifying voxels into different tissue types is called segmentation

-4 reasons to smooth that shit?
+4 reasons to smoothing that shit?
 	1. increase SNR
 	2. Normally distribute errors/noise
 	3. Needed for RFT